 oooo“I thought as much.
 It’s the ‘all else’ we’re here about, isn’t it, Avery?”

 ooooAvery!
 Avery Fuller.
-The Ghost of MI-5.
+The Ghost of MI6.
 Dumas had seen him in Parliament often when the Conservatives were in.
-A shadowy figure with some connections to the agency’s Joint Terrorism Analysis Centre who, true to his sobriquet, haunted the dim recesses of government.
+A shadowy figure with some connections to the Cobra Committee’s Joint Terrorism Analysis Centre who, true to his sobriquet, haunted the foggy periphery of government.

 oooo“Let’s have it then.”

 ooooFuller searched every nook and cranny of the abbey with practiced eyes, twice sweeping across the row of chairs as Dumas held his breath.
-“It’s very sensitive.”
+“It’s very sensitive, Rhodes.”

 oooo“I gathered as much,” said Rhodes.
 The quirky smile dissolved from his lips and he stared hard at his companion.
 “We could have discussed McGilvery at the office.”

-ooooFuller took Rhodes by the arm and drew him off the aisle, closer to Dumas whose heart, he felt sure, would betray him at any minute.
+ooooFuller took his companion by the arm and drew him off the aisle, closer to Dumas whose heart, he felt sure, would betray him at any minute.
 “You remember Farhan al-Sa’di?”

-oooo“Found him in a basement in Basra shortly before we pulled out of Iraq, didn’t we?”
+oooo“Of course.
+We dug him out of a hole in Basra shortly before we pulled out of Iraq.”

 oooo“In a manner of speaking,” said Fuller.
 “He’s dead.”

 oooo“Food poisoning, of all things.
-Apparently the cuisine at Belmarsh prison is at odds with the Arab constitution.
-Must’ve been the bacon.”
+Apparently the cuisine at Belmarsh is at odds with the Arab constitution.”

 oooo“Take a seat,” said Fuller, pulling a chair from the stack nearest Dumas.
-He opened it and sat down.
+He kicked it open and sat down.
 Rhodes did the same, depleting Dumas’ cover by a quarter.
-“I assume you’re familiar with the ebola and Marburg viruses?”
+“I assume you’re familiar with the ebola and Marburg viruses . . .”

-ooooRhodes bolted out of his chair and stood with his back stiff and his eyes widened in what couldn’t be taken for anything but blind fear.
-“Ebola!
-What about it!?”
+ooooRhodes sat bolt upright, nearly toppling the chair.
+His eyes widened in what couldn’t be taken for anything but blind fear.
+“Hell!”

 oooo“Shh!” said Fuller, darting cautious glances at the points of the cross.
 “Sit down, man!”
 He patted the vacant seat.
 “Sit down.
 What’s gotten into you?”